aicioara-old/facebookOmnibox/README.md

 Usage
 -----
 Click the URL bar.
-Type f, press TAB, type the name of your friend.
+Type fb, press TAB, type the name of your friend.